 Africa’s greatest untapped resource might just be its young people.

 Currently, those under 25 make up the majority of its population, while projections show that Africa will be home to 1 billion young people by 2050.
 Africa’s youth have an immense potential to forge a new development model and vision for the continent.
 Despite deforestation at an estimated 2.8 million hectares lost annually, we view young people as champions for restoration and community-based solutions.
 The GLF, in partnership with the Youth in Landscapes Initiative, is launching this program to build a community of 100 restoration leaders who will learn to reclaim ownership of their future and succeed in restoring Africa.

 We are bringing young leaders from across the continent to Nairobi from Aug 27-30 to get ‘Restoration Ready.’
-Our intensive leadership development and project accelerator program will include workshops and trainings that allow youth to define visions, acquire knowledge, identify challenges, and build community in an effort to to restore Africa’s degraded landscapes.
+Our intensive leadership development and project accelerator program includes participatory workshops, knowledge marketplaces, and boot camps designed to define visions, acquire knowledge, identify challenges, and build community in an effort to restore Africa’s degraded landscapes.

 We are focusing on three fundamental principles: